 Implementing safe accounting practices at your small business starts with the policies you enforce and the team you assemble.
 Here’s how to prevent accounting fraud at your business.

 “A background check for an employee can provide important insight into an individual’s past behavior and potentially be an indicator of future actions,” said David Thomas, CEO of Evident, a data security platform.
 “However, a background check is just the first step.
-Validating that an employee or applicant is who they say they are, with the appropriate documents, has the credentials and education they claim to have on their resume, and meets any regulatory requirements needed for their role are also invaluable identity verifications that can minimize the risk of fraud.”
+Validating that an employee or applicant is who they say they are, has the appropriate documents, has the credentials and education they claim to have on their resume, and meets any regulatory requirements needed for their role are also invaluable identity verifications that can minimize the risk of fraud.”

 Background checks are not foolproof, and they don’t always provide you with the most recent or relevant applicant information.
 For instance, Ken Stalcup, senior director at Houlihan Valuation Advisors and a certified public accountant, had an investigation involving an accountant who committed financial fraud.
 Stalcup’s client ran a background check on the accountant before hiring them, and it came back clean.
-However, the accountant had just committed financial fraud in another state, and the background check didn’t detect it.
+The accountant had just committed financial fraud in another state, however, and the background check didn’t detect it.
 The company lost about $400,000 to the fraud.

 “In my experience, [background checks] won’t be very effective,” Stalcup said.
 “It may weed out a few obviously bad prospects with an extensive, documented bad history, but background checks will not guarantee a fraud-free environment.”